kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   // DriverName is the name of driver associated with this bucket.
   DriverName string

-  // DeletionPolicy is used to specify how COSI should handle deletion of OSP buckets when Bucket
-  // objects created from this BucketClass are deleted.
+  // DeletionPolicy determines whether a Bucket created through the BucketClass should be deleted
+  // when its bound BucketClaim is deleted.
-  // There are 3 possible values:
+  // Possible values:
-  //  - Retain: Indicates that the bucket should not be deleted from the OSP (default)
+  //  - Retain: keep the Bucket object as well as the bucket in the underlying storage system
-  //  - Delete: Indicates that the bucket should be deleted from the OSP DeletionPolicy DeletionPolicy
+  //  - Delete: delete the Bucket object as well as the bucket in the underlying storage system
+  // +required
+  DeletionPolicy DeletionPolicy

   // Parameters is an opaque map for passing in configuration to a driver for creating the bucket.